Arthur-Lozano/Arthur-Lozano.reading-notes/201class1.md

 ### Factor in a consumers key motivations as to why they are visiting your site and try to narrow down the best way to provide that content.
 (Is this a necessity or pleasure?)

 ## After finding out what is necessary for the site it is time to create a sitemap that will not only help users navigate the website but also improve SEO

+# JS Chapter 1: “The ABC of Programming” (pp.11-52)

+### A script is a series of functions that a computer can follow to achieve a goal.
+### Javascript gives a website it's dynamic functionality
+### Good practice when writing a script is to first write what the intended goal is out on paper and then list each task that will be necessary to complete it

+# Three steps to script design
+*Define the goal
+*Design the script
+*Code each step

+## Ensure instructions let the computer solve the task programaticaly as it does not read instructions as a human would
+>To approach writing a script, break down your goal into a series of tasks and then work out each step needed to complete that task (a flowchart can help).